swellaby/generator-swell/CONTRIBUTING.md

 **Be sure to scrub any sensetive information if you include logs**

 ## Feature requests
 Feature requests are welcome.
-We may take a request and implement it, we may ask if you want to impliment it, and we may reject it.
+We may take a request and implement it, we may ask if you want to implement it, and we may reject it.
-Please first check to make sure the feature has not already been requested (or implimented).
+Please first check to make sure the feature has not already been requested (or implemented).

 ## Contribution tips and guidelines